 Google reviews significantly influence the way customers think about your company.
 They are also crucial for businesses looking to get discovered in search results.

-By managing Google reviews, you can showcase your business in the best possible light and minimize the impact that negative reviews or low ratings might have on your brand reputation.
+By managing Google business reviews, you can showcase your business in the best possible light and minimize the impact that negative reviews or low ratings might have on your brand reputation.

 Why are Google Reviews Important?